UefiMemAnalysis/UefiMemAnalysis/README.md

 # UefiMemAnalysis
-UefiMemAnalysis — A memory forensics framework for detecting UEFI-level threats during the pre-boot phase.
+A memory forensics framework for detecting UEFI-level threats during the pre-boot phase.
 Consists of **UEFIMemDump**, a memory acquisition tool implemented as a DXE driver and UEFI shell application, and **UEFIDumpAnalysis**, an extensible collection of analysis modules for detecting function pointer hooking, inline hooking, malicious image loading, and gadget-based control-flow patterns in UEFI memory dumps.
 Evaluated against real-world bootkits including ThunderStrike, CosmicStrand, and Glupteba.
 Vendor-agnostic and compatible with any UEFI-compliant platform.
 This project is a proof-of-concept implementation that validates the research findings detailed in the academic paper: [UEFI Memory Forensics](https://arxiv.org/pdf/2501.16962).

 ## Project Goals